-The impairment charge of \$12,485,000 arose in the Travel business as a result of declining revenues and margins due primarily to the impact of increased competition and downward pressure on business valuations as a result of the Global Financial Crisis.
-The Travel business has established a turnaround plan that involves rationalising the various brands in the business and has implemented cost saving initiatives with the expectation of a return to profitability in the near term.
-The impairment charge has been recognised in the Income Statement in the "Other expenses from Operations" line.
+The impairment charge of \$14,546,000 arose in the Travel business as a result of declining revenues and margins due primarily to the impact of increased competition and changes in the Travel business model plus downward pressure on business valuations as a result of the Global Financial Crisis.
+Significant growth in on-line bookings and retail chains growing their own wholesale Travel presence have been key drivers of change in the Travel sector.
+The Travel business is continuing to implement its turnaround plan that involves rationalising the various brands in the business and changing the business model.
+These initiatives and cost savings already implemented should see the business return to profitability in the near term.
+The impairment charge has been recognised in the Income Statement in the "Depreciation, amortisation and impairment expense" line.
 The recoverable amount was based on its value in use.
 The discount rate used in determining value in use was 12.34%.
 No class of asset other than goodwill was impaired.